““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 You may be thinking if you do that, the net result will be even less revenues, because all that will happen is that those who have been claiming little or nothing in various categories will belly right up to the lines you’ve drawn in what they claim going forward.
 That could happen in some cases, for sure, but leaving aside that most of us are honest–if we weren’t, we’d likely be making a lot more money–it’s hardly the only epiphenomenon you can expect, and most of them are good for all parties.

 Third, there are a wide range of things we claim that we’re not supposed to.
-You tell us collectively what these no-nos are, at least for those with the perspicacity to drill down and parse your website, but we suspect most Americans who make such claims figure they’ll make them now, plead ignorance later, especially since, in all likelihood, they have friends and colleagues who have done likewise who haven’t been called on it because you’re so overwhelmed.
-Telling everyone who deducts the cost of their wardrobe, for example, that the average person didn’t deduct for this at all tells that individual (and their families, for those who have to explain to spouses and children) they are doing something out of the ordinary, perhaps even uncool from a peer perspective, and you and they both now know it, without having to bring down far more hammers than you actually have access to.
+You tell us collectively what these no-nos are, at least for those with the perspicacity to drill down and parse your website, but we suspect most Americans who take such deductions anyway figure they’ll make them now, plead ignorance later, especially since, in all likelihood, they have friends and colleagues who have done likewise who haven’t been called on it because you’re so overwhelmed.
+Telling everyone who deducts the cost of their wardrobe, for example, that the average person didn’t deduct for this at all tells that individual (and their families, for those aren’t really the CFOs of their households) they are doing something out of the ordinary, perhaps even uncool from a peer perspective, and you and they both now know it, without having to bring down far more hammers than you actually have access to.

 More generally, you can expect that knowing what everyone else is claiming, knowing what we need to do to ‘fit in,’ is likely to result in your getting more and more predictable, regularized returns.
 Wouldn’t this make it a lot easier and less costly for you to process them, as well as pick out the folks who really need to be flagged?